Artificialwolf/Texture-Organizer-Tool-Unreal-Engine-Plugin-/README.md

 Edit → Plugins
 Usage

-Open the Texture Organizer Tool UI.
+Open the Texture Organizer Tool UI and right click Run widget.

 Enter the Source Folder path and select all texture.